aoa4eva/nakai-ui/README.md

 **Pros:**
-1. It's LLM-friendly - the code can be edited relatively easily by an LLM.
+1. It's simple - easy enough to edit yoru self or with an LLM.
-2. You can easily replace the content with your own.
+2. Plug and play - config.js for all your user facing text
-3. It can serve as a starting point for other projects.
+3. Templated - it can serve as a starting point for other projects.

 Features: